Varicocele Treatment: Surgery (Varicocele Ablation) (2/2)

 No Indications for Surgical Treatment

-- Asymptomatic varicocele with normal sperm count or azoospermia.
+- Asymptomatic varicoceles with a normal sperm analysis.

-- Childhood varicocele with normal testicular volume: a spontaneous regression of the varicocele can be expected in up to 70%.
-Regular control of the testicular volume in 6 months intervals until the first semen analysis is possible is good alternative to surgical treatment.
-Controlled trials are missing.
+- Childhood varicocele with regular testicular volume: a spontaneous regression of the varicocele occurs in up to 70%.
+The control of the testicular volume in six-month intervals until the first semen analysis is recommended.

-Ivanissevich procedure: after the inguinal spermatic cord exposure, all veins are ligated at the level of the internal inguinal ring, except those associated with the vas.
-The testicular artery and lymph vessel should be preserved; the operation should be carried out using optical magnification.
+The inguinal surgical technique uses an inguinal approach to the spermatic cord; all veins are ligated at the level of the internal inguinal ring, except those associated with the vas (first description by Bernadi 1941).
+The testicular artery and lymph vessel are preserved; the procedure is best done using a operating microscope.

 Retrograde Varicocele Sclerotherapy:

-Retrograde varicocele sclerotherapy is an angiographic embolization/sclerotherapy of the internal spermatic vein via a transfemoral access.
-Disadvantages are the possibility of vascular complications, exposure to radiation and the procedure time.
+Retrograde varicocele sclerotherapy is the angiographic embolization/sclerotherapy of the internal spermatic vein via transfemoral or transjugular access.
+Disadvantages are the possibility of vascular complications, exposure to radiation, costs, and the procedure time.
+First description by Formanek 1981.

 Antegrade Varicocele Sclerotherapy:

-For antegrade varicocele sclerotherapy, scrotal exposure of the spermatic cord in local anesthesia is necessary.
-After exposure of a varicocele vein (with radiographic diagnosis) a sclerosing agent is injected.
+Antegrade varicocele sclerotherapy is the angiographic embolization/sclerotherapy of the internal spermatic vein via a scrotal approach of the spermatic cord in local anesthesia.
+It includes cannulating a small varicocele vein (with radiographic diagnosis) and injecting a sclerosing agent.
 Disadvantages are the possibility of testicular atrophy due to extravasation of sclerosing agent.
+First description by Tauber 1993.

 Complications of Surgery in Varicocele Treatment